arielfenster/FlightGear-Simulator-Desktop-App/README.md

-# FlightGear-Simulator-Desktop-App
+# FlightGear Simulator Desktop Application
-A desktop application for the FlightGear flight simulator, used to fly the aircraft using either a joystick or a stream of commands.
+A desktop application for the FlightGear flight simulator, used to fly the aircraft using either a joystick or a stream of commands. <br/>
+Implmented using WPF technology and MVVM architecture.

 ### Installing
 * Download and install the simulator on your computer- https://www.flightgear.org/download/